 The results of blepharoplasty may last anywhere from five years to the rest of your life.
 How long your results will last depends on numerous factors, including the scope of the procedure and the severity of your cosmetic concerns.
 If you have mild-to-moderate cosmetic concerns, the results of your upper eyelid correction may last 10 to 15 years.
 If you have more severe upper eyelid concerns, your results will only last approximately five to seven years.

 If you are concerned about the appearance of your lower eyelids, you can expect the results of your eyelid correction to last for a lifetime.
 The results of lower eyelid correction, also known as lower blepharoplasty, are considered permanent because excess fat cells are removed from the undereye region during this procedure.
-Since adults can’t grow new fat cells, there will never be as many fat cells under your eyes post-op as there were pre-op.
+Since adults can’t grow new fat cells, there will never be as many fat cells under your eyes post-op as there was pre-op.

 How Can I Extend the Longevity of My Results?

 To extend the longevity of your results, do your best to keep your eye area as healthy as possible.
 Excessive squinting can lead to the development of crow’s feet around the eyes.
 To reduce your frequency of squinting, tint your windshield and car windows if you drive long distances regularly.
 Sun visors are often inadequate to prevent squinting.
 If you are outside, you should wear a brimmed hat, sunglasses, or both.

 It is also incredibly important to wear sunscreen that protects your skin from UVC rays.
 UVC rays damage collagen, the essential protein responsible for keeping your skin young and healthy thanks to cellular turnover.
 Some people can receive adequate protection from an SPF 30 or 35 sunscreen.
 However, the greater the sun protection factor, the more protection you will get.
 Be advised, windows do not offer adequate sun protection, so you should wear sunscreen even indoors.